ba32107/dotnet-chrome-native-messaging/docs/Chrome.NativeMessaging.Installer.md

 var installer = NativeMessagingHostInstallerFactory.CreateInstaller(fs);
 installer.Install(manifest);
 ```
 The manifest properties have the same rules as described in the official documentation, and the object is validated before the installation happens.
-You may notice that the above code snippet does not set the `Type` property - that is because it has only one possible value, therefore it is constant.
+You may notice that the above code snippet does not set the `Type` property - that's because it has only one possible value, therefore it is constant.

 The `Install` method returns the paths to which the manifest file was written to.

 __Note:__ the installer does not copy or deploy the actual native messaging host executable.
 It only creates the manifest and sets it up accordingly for Chrome to find.
-You need to implement deploying the host executable and its dependencies yourself.
+Your installation logic needs to implementent deployment and set the correct path in the manifest.

 ### Uninstalling the native messaging host